 A shorter working week can help cut emissions due to reduced office opening hours and the drop in electricity and heating usage.
 By implementing an eco-friendly initiative in the workplace, this can encourage ethically conscious employees to emotionally invest in this area of the businesses, providing opportunities for them to work collaboratively by sharing new initiatives and developing a stronger, more personal connection with the business.

-On the whole, if employees have a reason to emotionally involve themselves with the business, their compassion and motivation could rub off on other employees, creating a pleasant work environment.
+On the whole, if employees have a reason to emotionally involve themselves in the business, their compassion and motivation could rub off on other employees, creating a pleasant work environment.
 By promoting a team effort and feeling a general likeness for the business, this could help attract clients due to the enthusiasm and strong belief that this represents in the leadership.

-On the other hand, if there’s negativity, this can easily cause friction between employees, dropping retention rates which could affect the financial performance of the business and team morale.
+On the other hand, if there’s negativity, this can easily cause friction between employees, dropping retention rates, which could affect the financial performance of the business and team morale.

 Boosting workplace productivity with a shorter working week is an instrumental tool that can increase the happiness of your workforce, shining into their personal life.
 The benefits can spread widely across the business; however business owners should take into consideration the extra pressure this puts on employees if the expectations achieved within a five day week are applied to a shorter four-day working week.